hello-robot/stretch_web_teleop/README.md

         ./start_web_server_and_robot_browser.sh
         ```

       - Open the Web Teleop interface as you normally do.
-You will see the same behavior where it will load indefinitely.

       - In **Terminal 1**, press `Ctrl+C`.